 Additionally, the CFA will be presenting the awards for the 2014 Projects of the Year.
 Projects of the Year is a competition held annually by the CFA to increase the recognition of the substantial challenges faced and met by today’s professional cast-in-place concrete contractor.
 Three private residences and one multi-family project have been selected.
 Read more about the winners here: http://www.forconstructionpros.com/press_release/11416186/

 In our cover story this month, we highlight the 2014 Overall Grand Project winner completed by Hottmann Construction Company Inc. of Dane, Wis.
 This unique and challenging project demonstrates the value of the relationship between the contractor, the builder and the architect, turn to page 18 to learn more.

 Recent months have revealed a vibrant construction season with numerous high-profile projects grabbing the spotlight with both national and international media outlets taking notice.
 Turn to page 26 to see more about “The Grand Pour”, the foundation pour which shattered the Guinness Book of World Records for the longest continuous concrete pour.

-If you have a unique and challenging project you would like to see in a future issue of Concrete Contractor, please send me a note to firstname.lastname@example.org Let’s talk about it.
+If you have a unique and compelling project that you would like to see covered in a future issue of Concrete Contractor, please send me a note to firstname.lastname@example.org.
+Let’s talk about it.